deco3500/Newsvid/readme.md

 * Live streaming that will allow users to stream certain breaking news stories as they happen if they are on the scene
 * Voting: Allow user to rate the news quality and truthfulness - the rating also affect the news provider’s reputation.
 * Comment: Let user leave their opinions about the news in order to allow users have more interaction.
-* Let user can add friend and they can share news with each other
+* Let users add friends so they can share news with each other
 * Personalized recommended news based on the user’s interests, location and various other factors.